williamyeny/shamikh-jquery-tutorial/README.md

 `$("body").append("<p>hey dudes!</p>"); // the paragraph with text "hey dudes!" is added to the body`

+For more advanced methods, read the jQuery documentation.

 ## Listening to and triggering events

 Let's say you want to know when an element with ID "button" is clicked.